atisharma/atisharma.github.io/publications.md

 reducing a bound on the supply rate to a quadratic storage function.
-The nonlinearity present in the equations that govern the dynamics of the flow is known to be passive and can be considered as a feedback forcing to the linearised dynamics (a Lur\'e decomposition).
+The nonlinearity present in the equations that govern the dynamics of the flow is known to be passive and can be considered as a feedback forcing to the linearised dynamics (a Lur'e decomposition).
 Therefore, one is only required to control the linear dynamics in order to make the system close to passive.
 The ten most energy-producing spatial modes of a turbulent channel flow were identified.
 Passivity-based controllers were